Anchor-Protocol/anchor-earn/README.md

       accessToken: accessToken,
     });
 ```
+## Fund Account with UST
+For terra testnet (tequila-0004), users can top up their balance with UST using [faucet](https://faucet.terra.money/).

 ## Examples
 As mentioned above, `AnchorEarn` helps execute messages and query the state of the market and account.
 The following examples show how to use the object.

 ## Executor

 `AnchorEarn` executor has three functionalities: